kism/archivepodcast/README.md

 This will run a webapp on <http://localhost:5000> (configurable) that will:

-* Run persistently
+- Run persistently
-* Host RSS feeds of the podcasts
+- Host RSS feeds of the podcasts
-* If `"live" : true` in settings json is set it will look for and download new episodes every hour
+- If `"live" : true` in settings json is set it will look for and download new episodes every hour
-* If you send it a SIGHUP command it will reload the configuration, be sure to check the logs to see if it was successful.
+- If you send it a SIGHUP command it will reload the configuration, be sure to check the logs to see if it was successful.

 `python3 archiveselfhost.py --help` will get you all the arguements that you should know about.

 `python3 archiveselfhost.py -c settings.json --production`

 An example guide on setting it up start to finish, with all features can be found here [here](README_examplesetup.md).

+### TODO

+- Update readme
+- Upload rss and pages to s3 for a laugh